 “Overall, how anxious did you feel yesterday?”

-There are also several other papers documenting the quantitative testing of the ONS 4 questions.
+There are also several other articles documenting the quantitative testing of the ONS4 questions.
 These are:Back to table of contents

-ONS uses 4 questions to measure personal well-being, and does not produce one composite measure.
-The four questions were designed to measure distinct aspects of personal well-being (Evaluative, Eudemonic and Affective).
-It is therefore not appropriate to combine these questions as they are all individually important, and together they give a balanced approach to well-being.
+Office for National Statistics uses four questions to measure personal well-being and does not produce one composite measure.
+The questions were designed to measure distinct aspects of personal well-being (evaluative, eudemonic and affective).
+It is therefore not appropriate to combine these questions as they are all individually important and together they give a balanced approach to well-being.

-The ‘evaluative’ approach asks individuals to step back and reflect on their life and make a cognitive assessment of how their life is going overall, or on specific aspects of their life.
+The evaluative approach asks individuals to step back and reflect on their life and make a cognitive assessment of how their life is going overall, or on specific aspects of their life.

-The ‘experience’ approach focuses on people’s positive and negative emotional experiences (or affect) over a short timeframe to measure personal well-being on a day-to-day basis.
+The experience approach focuses on people’s positive and negative emotional experiences (or affect) over a short timeframe to measure personal well-being on a day-to-day basis.

 Together, the findings from this work suggest that the questions do provide robust measures of personal well-being.
 In future, the value to be obtained from any proposed changes will have to be weighed carefully against the value of maintaining consistent measures that enable comparisons over time.Back to table of contents